Current Grants

 To provide immigration legal assistance to residents of Chicago.

-Greater Chicago Legal Clinic, Inc. (Chicago)
+Greater Chicago Legal Clinic (Chicago)

 To support legal services to low-income residents of Chicago and the inner-ring suburbs.